+ARTICLE VI

-ARTICLE VI ADHERENCE TO INDUSTRY STANDARDS
+ADHERENCE TO INDUSTRY STANDARDS

-Guiding Principles: Member-agencies of the 4A's-P subscribe to the principle of self-regulation in the practice of advertising.
-Thus, they fully support the advertising industry's efforts to regulate itself effectively.
+Guiding Principles: Member agencies of the 4A's-P subscribe to the principle of self-regulation in the practice of advertising and marketing communications.
+Thus, they fully support the industry's efforts to regulate itself effectively.

-1. Support the Adboard
+1. Support the Ad Standards Council (ASC)

-The Advertising Board of the Philippines is an organization composed of various sectoral associations of the advertising industry, whose purpose is to promote and self-regulate the practice of advertising in the Philippines.
-As a member-association, the 4A's-P gives full support and adheres to the policies, rules and procedures adopted by the Adboard, and agreements reached within the Adboard by the member-association on various aspects of the practice of advertising.
+The Advertising Standards Council (Ad Standards Council) is an organization composed of various sectoral associations of the advertising industry, whose purpose is to promote and self-regulate the practice of advertising in the Philippines.
+As a member-association, the 4A's-P gives full support and adheres to the policies, rules and procedures adopted by the ASC, and agreements reached within the ASC by the member-associations on various aspects of the practice of advertising and marketing communications.